 2013 - Present (Mr G Henderson)

-2013 : In July the J18 Quad reached the final at Henley Royal Regatta.
+2013 : In July the J18 Quad reached the final of the Fawley Challenge Cup at Henley Royal Regatta.

 2015 : In March the school became an academy and formed the Windsor Learning Partnership with the Windsor Girls’ School.